procrastinat0r/sync/README.md

 If the destination path in the config file is a remote path, then you should ssh-copy-id (1) your public key to the remote host and also run ssh-agent (1) to avoid entering the password for your private SSH key.
+The same applies if you configure to use a SSH proxy.

 Sync.pl was tested on FreeBSD and Windows 7 (Cygwin).